Zxu49/walletlink-mobile-sdk/android/README.md

-                weiValue, // The smallest unit of cryptocurrency jsonData, // The value of params using on smart contract nonce, // Random number to avoid Replay Attacks of transaction gasPriceInWei, // The price pay for a transaction. gasLimit, // The maximum price in one transaction chainId, // Blockchain Id - 3 is test network shouldSubmit // Whether should submit or not for a transaction )
+                weiValue, // The smallest unit of cryptocurrency jsonData, // The value of params using on smart contract nonce, // Random number to avoid Replay Attacks of transaction gasPriceInWei, // The price paid for a transaction. gasLimit, // The maximum price in one transaction chainId, // Blockchain Id - 3 is test network shouldSubmit // Whether should submit or not for a transaction )
         ),
-        origin = origin // the url of dapp, should use same 'origin' field in one socket connection.
+        origin = origin // the url of dapp, should use the same 'origin' field in one socket connection.
     )
 ```